george-hawkins/dots/mac-vim.md

 Note: the MacVim project uses the term "SnapShot" for its releases, don't be put off by this.
 These "SnapShot" releases are valid stable releases and are what are tracked by the `brew install` formula.

-So why isn't the `cask install` the perfect solution?
-Unlike the basic `brew install`, the `cask install` works entirely off prebuilt binaries and these are not always up-to-date.
+So why isn't the `cask install` necessarily the perfect solution?
+Unlike the basic `brew install`, the `cask install` works entirely off prebuilt binaries and these _may_ not always up-to-date.
 At the time of writing the [cask](https://formulae.brew.sh/cask/macvim) and the [formula](https://formulae.brew.sh/formula/macvim) are in sync (if you go to the linked-to entries, you can find the version by going to the "JSON API" link and then searching for `url` in the cask entry and `stable` in the formula entry.)

 If the `cask` is up-to-date when reading this, then it seems the best option to go with, the MacVim project download being the fallback.